-SEA stage and tasks Purpose Assessing significant changes.
-Ensures that the environmental implications of any significant changes to the draft LTP3 are assessed and taken into account.
-Making decisions and providing information.
+SEA stage and tasks Purpose Making decisions and providing information.
 Provides information on the how the Environmental Report and consultees opinions were taken into account in deciding the final form of LTP3.
 Stage E: Monitoring the significant effects of the implementing LTP3 on the environment Developing aims and methods for monitoring.
 Tracks the environmental effects of LTP3 and shows whether they are as predicted.
 Responding to adverse effects.
 Prepares for appropriate responses where adverse effects are identified.

-How environmental considerations have been integrated into the LTP3
+How environmental considerations have been integrated into LTP3's strategies

-- 2.3 SEAs are iterative processes and as such are intended to influence and inform each stage of the plan development.
-There has been considerable interaction between Wiltshire Council and ENVIRON during the key stages of LTP3 development. - 2.4 The SEA process aimed to ensure the integration of environmental considerations into the LTP3 preparation by: - Undertaking the SEA process in parallel with development of LTP3 and by providing information on environmental implications to influence the content of LTP3. - Issuing the Scoping Report to the statutory consultees for comments on the key environmental issues and proposed scope of the SEA. - Recording an assessment of the environmental effects of LTP3 in the Environmental Report. - 2.5 The SEA Regulations require that where significant adverse effects are identified during the assessment process measures should be considered to prevent, reduce or offset these effects.
-However, the assessment of the preferred strategy for Wiltshire's LTP3 identified no significant adverse effects and therefore the SEA process was not required to outline any measures to mitigate these effects.
+- 2.3 SEAs are iterative processes and as such are intended to influence and inform each stage of the plan development. - 2.4 The SEA process aimed to ensure the integration of environmental considerations into the LTP3 preparation by: - Undertaking the SEA process in parallel with development of LTP3 and by providing information on environmental implications to influence the content of LTP3. - Issuing the Scoping Report to the statutory consultees for comments on the key environmental issues and proposed scope of the SEA. - Recording an assessment of the environmental effects of LTP3 in the Environmental Report. - The SEA Regulations require that where significant adverse effects are identified during the assessment process measures should be considered to prevent, reduce or offset these effects.
+However, the assessment of the preferred overall LTP3 Strategy and its associated strategies including the Accessibility, Cycling, Powered Two-wheeler and Smarter Choices strategies identified no significant adverse effects and therefore the SEA process was not required to outline any measures to mitigate these effects.
 Whilst the main purpose of the SEA is to address the significant negative effects of a plan, the process also provides the opportunity to consider how the plan can influence some of the other issues that are examined.
-The SEA therefore recommended improvements that could be made to offset the minor negative adverse and uncertain effects and enhance some of the positive effects as shown in Table 2.2 which describes the following: - the potential uncertain and negative significant environmental effects identified as a result of the implementation of LTP3 - the proposals made for mitigation and enhancement recommendations - how LTP3 has taken these into account.
+The SEA therefore recommended improvements that could be made to offset the minor negative adverse and uncertain effects as shown in Table 2.2 which describes the following: - the potential uncertain and negative significant environmental effects identified as a result of the implementation of LTP3 - the proposals made for mitigation - how LTP3 has taken these into account.